 Another way of challenging the intent element is a repossession.
 If you gained access into the building in order to repossess property that you believed was yours, then you cannot be said to have accessed the building with the intent to commit a crime.

 Mistaken identity often offers a defense as well.
-If a defendant was wearing a mask during the burglary, a Washington burglary attorney can raise the defence that the face of the perpetrator was not visible.
+If a defendant was wearing a mask during the burglary, a Washington burglary attorney can raise the defense that the face of the perpetrator was not visible.
 If the prosecution cannot sufficiently prove the identity of the burglar, the charges may be dismissed.

 Let us defend you

 At The Curtis Firm, we will take a personal approach to your case because we understand the all too real consequences of a burglary conviction.
-We will listen to your story and help you formulate the best defence.
+We will listen to your story and help you formulate the best defense.
 We have defended several clients like you effectively in times past and with excellent results.
 Contact us so we can adapt our strategies to help in fighting for your freedom.